CNES/rastertools/docs/install.rst

 .. code-block:: console

-  $ conda env create -f environment.yml
+  $ conda create -n georastertools
-  $ conda env update -f env_update.yml
+  $ conda activate georastertools

 The following libraries will be installed in the conda environment named ``georastertools`` :